 Even in coin shooting scenarios, the high-frequency range may pick up thin or worn coins that mid-range frequencies might miss.

 Many multi-frequency detectors use target separation and recovery speed in tandem with high-frequency processing to better distinguish non-ferrous targets in iron-rich environments.
-A higher frequency offers faster response times, helping isolate good targets in dense trash or iron patches—crucial for relic hunters.
+A higher frequency offers faster response times, helping isolate good targets in dense trash or iron patches—crucial for relic hunters working old homesteads or battlefields.

 High-frequency operation enhances the accuracy of target identification on shallow targets, particularly when paired with modern processing algorithms.
 If you're scanning a site where precision and surgical target recovery matter, high frequency gives you better data to dig confidently.